UfoPilotTools/UPSyskey/README.md

-# UPSyskey
-Fake Syskey for Windows XP, Vista and 7
+# UPSyskey | a fake Syskey for Windows XP, Vista and 7

 This fake syskey can drive scammers mad.
 P.e. a floating confirmation button, passwords which never will match, disallowed passwords.
 Showing movies, picturers, websites, run executables, a.s.o.